The List of Luke Bryan Albums in Order of Release Date

 - Scarecrows

-“Kill the Lights” is Luke Bryan’s fifth studio album, released on August 7, 2015, by Capitol Nashville.
-It features a string of successful singles, including “Kick the Dust Up,” “Strip It Down,” “Home Alone Tonight,” “Huntin’, Fishin’ and Lovin’ Every Day,” and “Move,” all of which reached number one on the Billboard Country Airplay chart.
-This achievement made Bryan the first country artist to have five number-one singles from two albums.
-“Kill the Lights” received praise from critics and debuted at number one on the US Billboard 200 chart, with 345,000 album-equivalent units sold in its first week.
+“Kill the Lights” is the fifth studio album by Luke Bryan, released on August 7, 2015, by Capitol Nashville.
+The hits got strung together: “Kick the Dust Up,” “Strip It Down,” “Home Alone Tonight,” “Huntin’, Fishin’ and Lovin’ Every Day,” and finally “Move” all spent at least one week at number one on the Billboard Country Airplay chart.
+Hence, with this feat, Bryan became the first country artist to have five number-one singles from two albums.
+“Kill the Lights” received great reviews and topped the US Billboard 200 chart, with 345,000 album-equivalent units sold in its first week.

 6. What Makes You Country (2017)